nextcloud/news/README.md

 The only fix for this issue is that feed providers serve their content over HTTPS.

 ### I am getting: Doctrine DBAL Exception InvalidFieldNameException: Column not found: 1054 Unknown column some_column Or BadFunctionCallException: column is not a valid attribute
 This error usually means that your database was not properly migrated which can either be due to timeouts or bug in Doctrine or core.
-To prevent timeouts use
+To prevent future timeouts use

     php -f owncloud/occ upgrade

 instead of clicking the upgrade button on the web interface.

-You can fix this issue by adding/removing the column, either manually or through triggering another database migration.
+To fix this issue either manually add/remove the offending columns or trigger another database migration.

 #### Triggering a database migration
 Databases are migrated when a newer version is found in **appinfo/info.xml** than in the database.
-To trigger a migration you can therefore simply increase that version number and run an update:
+To trigger a migration you can therefore simply increase that version number and refresh the web interface to run an update:

 First, get the current version by executing the following Sql query: